 DCP is currently preparing the Next Generation Local Area Agreement (NGLAA), which will be a new 3-year LAA, starting in 2008/09, and will replace the current one.

-The third draft of the NGLAA was submitted to Government in March 2008 and seeks to highlight what needs to be done in the next 3 years to improve the quality of life of residents in Dudley Borough.
+The second draft of the NGLAA was submitted to Government at the end of January 2008 and seeks to highlight what needs to be done in the next 3 years to improve the quality of life of residents in Dudley Borough.